At the University of Connecticut’s School of Business, building a dynamic MBA cohort means no student is just a number.

 As colleges and universities spend the summer focusing to ensure they can deliver student safety and quality education, UConn’s admissions team can take solace in knowing they’ve done their due diligence.

 “The gift of Kira, this time around, has been efficiency and normality.
-It allows everything to flow the way it should be in response to COVID-19.”
+It allows everything to flow the way it should.”